iknowjason/CMLab/files/puppet/puppet-lab-guide.md

 ### Puppet Master: Initial Server Setup

 In this section, you'll set up the Chef Server on your Linux master server.
+This server is the **linux1** .
 SSH into the linux master Ubuntu 22.04 by looking at the results from ```terraform output```.
 You might need to wait until all of the packages have installed (bootstrap complete) before starting this process.
 You can ```tail -f /var/log/user-data.log``` and watch the logfile in realtime.
 When bootstrap is complete, you should see **End of bootstrap script**.

-1. Set up a hostname on the linux system for puppet server.
+1. On **linux1** system:  Set up a hostname on the linux system for puppet server.
    ```bash
    sudo hostnamectl set-hostname puppet.acme.local
    ```